-- 15.12.2 Voting shall be by secret ballot at an Ordinary Church Members' Meeting.
+- 15.11.1 Nominations for the role of Charity Trustee other than a Minister shall be made to the Church Secretary (or equivalent) not later than three Sundays (or other regular weekly meeting time when the Church gathers together) before the Ordinary Church Members' Meeting at which the election is to be held.
+Nominations must be submitted in writing with the supporting signature of two other Church Members and the consent of the candidate.
+No person may nominate or second more than one candidate, or himself or herself.
+Requests for nominations shall be made at all services on the two Sundays (or other regular weekly meeting time when the Church gathers together) immediately before that Sunday when nominations must cease. - 15.11.2 Voting shall be by secret ballot at an Ordinary Church Members' Meeting.
 Church Members shall be asked to vote for those candidates whom they believe could serve the church well as Charity Trustees.
 They shall vote for no more candidates than there are vacancies.
 The scrutineers shall report in writing and in confidence to the person chairing the Church Members' Meeting the number of votes cast for each candidate.
-The number of candidates, being not more than the number of vacancies, receiving the highest number of votes shall be declared to be elected provided that each candidate so declared shall have received votes from at least 50% of those members voting. - 15.12.3 In cases of unavoidable absence church members may exercise a postal vote where this is permitted under clause 13.4 provided that votes are returned before the commencement of the church members' meeting at which the election is to be held.
-36 - 15.12.4 If there are more candidates than vacancies and if after the ballot, some vacancies remain unfilled because insufficient candidates have received votes from at least 50% of those members voting then, if that church members' meeting agrees, the person chairing the church members' meeting shall delete from the names of those who have not been elected those with the lowest number of votes so as to leave as many names as there now are vacancies (he or she may use his or her casting vote where there is a tie).
-These names shall be submitted to that or another church members' meeting for balloting on the remaining places.
-37 - 15.13 A technical defect in the appointment of a Charity Trustee of which the Charity Trustees were unaware at the time does not invalidate decisions taken by the Charity Trustees. - 15.14 A Special Church Members' Meeting may rescind the appointment of any Charity Trustee (except for those in ministerial office) at any time. - 15.15 Where a Special Church Members' Meeting is considering the dismissal of a Charity Trustee (except for those in ministerial office) the Charity Trustee shall be allowed to hear what is said to the Church Members' Meeting and to correct any errors of fact and offer any explanation of the circumstances or reasons for their actions before withdrawing so that the Church Members' Meeting may prayerfully and carefully consider whether the appointment should be terminated.
+The number of candidates, being not more than the number of vacancies, receiving the highest number of votes shall be declared to be elected provided that each candidate so declared shall have received votes from at least 50% of those members voting. - 15.11.3 In cases of unavoidable absence church members may exercise a postal vote where this is permitted under clause 13.4 provided that votes are returned before the commencement of the church members' meeting at which the election is to be held. - 15.11.4 If there are more candidates than vacancies and if after the ballot, some vacancies remain unfilled because insufficient candidates have received votes from at least 50% of those members voting then, if that church members' meeting agrees, the person chairing the church members' meeting shall delete from the names of thosenot been elected those with the lowest number of votes so as to leave as many names who have as there now are vacancies (he or she may use his or her casting vote where there is a tie).
+These names shall be submitted to that or another church members' meeting for balloting on the remaining places. - 15.12 A technical defect in the appointment of a Charity Trustee of which the Charity Trustees were unaware at the time does not invalidate decisions taken by the Charity Trustees. - 15.13 A Special Church Members' Meeting may rescind the appointment of any Charity Trustee (except for those in ministerial office) at any time. - 15.14 Where a Special Church Members' Meeting is considering the dismissal of a Charity Trustee (except for those in ministerial office) the Charity Trustee shall be allowed to hear what is said to the Church Members' Meeting and to correct any errors of fact and offer any explanation of the circumstances or reasons for their actions before withdrawing so that the Church Members' Meeting may prayerfully and carefully consider whether the appointment should be terminated.